muzaffar640/commitpress/CONTRIBUTING.md

 **For Blog Posts:**

 ```
-"Format this as a technical blog post following our MDX standards"
+"Format this as a technical blog post following CommitPress MDX standards"
-"Add proper frontmatter and SEO optimization"
+"Add proper frontmatter and SEO optimization for CommitPress"
 ```

 **For Code:**

 ```
-"Follow the project's TypeScript patterns"
+"Follow CommitPress TypeScript patterns"
 "Ensure this component meets accessibility standards"
 ```